Get your home holiday-ready 🎄 SEE ALL IDEAS

 What We Like

-• Eco and Max power modes provide battery saving or power boosts for different conditions
+• Eco and Max power modes for optimal battery usage

 What We Don’t Like

-• The power button doubles as the auger engagement, which can be confusing at first
+• Power button doubles as the auger engagement

 DeWalt is a leader in electric power tools, and its entry in the electric snow blower market is strong.
 The company offers two substantial 4Ah batteries and 60 volts of power for a long-lasting, reasonably powerful machine.
 We enjoyed the steel auger, which performs better than plastic when it comes to icy conditions and difficult snow.
 It ought to provide real longevity.